What to expect when you contact

 Create a safety plan:

-A safety plan can help you get through a crisis safely.
-It includes step-by-step instructions you can follow to stay connected to people and resources that will be helpful when you are struggling.
+A safety plan can help someone get through a crisis safely.
+It includes step-by-step instructions the person can follow to stay connected to people and resources that will be helpful in their time of need.

 Studies show safety plans have made a significant difference to people who have used them.
-A 988 crisis worker can help you create a safety plan that works for you.
+You can help by encouraging your loved one to work with a trained crisis worker at 988 to create their own safety plan.

 Are you experiencing something else?